Leander-class cruiser (1931): Design

-The Leander class was influenced by the York-class heavy cruiser and was an attempt to better provide for the role of commerce protection.
+The design was led by Charles Lillicrap of the Royal Corps of Naval Constructors.
+The Leander class was influenced by his York-class heavy cruiser and was an attempt to better provide for the role of commerce protection.
 The 7,000-7,200 ton Leanders were armed with eight BL 6 inch Mk XXIII naval guns in twin turrets, two forward and two aft.
 Their secondary armament consisted of four high-angle QF 4 inch Mk V naval guns, which were later replaced by twin mountings for eight guns (the later high angle QF 4 inch Mk XVI naval gun).
 Their close-range anti-aircraft weaponry consisted of twelve 0.5 in Vickers machine guns in three quadruple mounts.
 They also shipped a bank of four 21 in torpedo tubes on each beam and provision was made in the design for the carriage of two catapult-launched Fairey Seafox aircraft.

 Speed was 32 kn, and 845 tons of armour was provided.
 During trials in December 1932 Leander made 32.45 kn with 72430 shp at 7265 tons displacement and 31.4 kn with 73140 shp at 9010 tons deep displacement.
 The first five vessels did not contain dispersed machinery; the boiler rooms were arranged together and exhausted into a single funnel, a unique feature amongst British cruisers.
 This meant that damage amidships was more liable to disable all the boiler rooms.
 In service their machinery proved to be highly reliable and exceeded trials output by a wide margin as evidenced by Achilles on 13 December 1939 during The Battle of the River Plate:

 The main engines of the Achilles, it was recorded, ‘were manoeuvred with far greater rapidity than would have been attempted under any conditions but those of emergency.
 All demands on the machinery were met more than adequately, all material standing up to the strain in such a manner that nothing but confidence was felt during the action. … The behaviour of both men and machinery left nothing to be desired.
 When all the machinery of the Achilles had worked up to full power, readings gave a total of almost exactly 82,000 horse-power, with the four propellers turning at an average of 283 revolutions a minute.’
 This tribute to the soundness of design and the excellence of British shipyard workmanship is underlined by the statement of Captain Woodhouse of the Ajax that steam had been shut off the main engines of his ship for only five days since 26 August 1939.